capport-wg/7710bis/README.md

 Internet-Draft             DHCP Captive-Portal                 June 2019

-   redirect the client to the value associated with the "user-portal- url" API key.
+   Accept header vis.
+[RFC7231] section 5.3).
+In so doing, the captive portal SHOULD redirect the client to the value associated with the "user-portal-url" API key.

    The URI SHOULD NOT contain an IP address literal.
 The URI parameter is not null terminated.

    Networks with no captive portals MAY explicitly indicate this condition by using this option with the IANA-assigned URI for this